 But getting out the unwanted rainwater harvests remains a chore for Bernard Preston.
-Being a greenie does involve more time, energy and thought, and it does have its irritations.
-I'm unapologetic about them; it's that or a dead planet.
-Did you know that within a few short years there'll be more plastic than fish in the oceans of our world?
+Being a greenie does involve more time, energy and thought; and it does have its irritations.
+I am unapologetic about them; it's that or a dead planet.
+Did you know that within a few short years there will be more plastic than fish in the oceans of our world?

 Just see the dead whales being washed up on our shores, the bellies filled with plastic.
 The buck stops right here with backyard permaculture.

-Backyard means trying to wean off plastic, which is not simple but then comes the reminder that if it makes men impotent it's certainly doing a lot of other things to our bodies.
+Backyard means trying to wean off plastic, which is not simple but then comes the reminder that if it makes men impotent it's certainly doing a lot of other things to our bodies too.

-Bernard Preston is a semi retired chiropractor somewhat obsessed with leaving our children's children a habitable planet; and leading a healthier lifestyle.
-But it does mean cleaning out the rainwater harvests.
+Bernard Preston is a semi-retired DC somewhat obsessed with leaving his grandchildren a habitable planet; and leading a healthier lifestyle.
+But it does mean making time to clean out the rainwater harvests.

 To that end he collects and stores rainwater and sunshine, keeps bees and chickens and grows a huge variety of organic fruit and vegetables.

 You could join Bernard Preston on the green journey he has embarked on; it's been enormously satisfying.
 Willy-nilly it does include some hassles like cleaning out unwanted rainwater harvests, and scavenging for food for the worm farms; ugh.

-But today in our village it's raining and that often means there will be an electrical blackout; even in the dim light there's enough solar energy being harvested from the sky to run fridges and computers.
+But today in our village it's raining and that often means there will be an electrical blackout; even in the dim light there is enough solar energy being harvested from the sky to run fridges and computers.

 Going off the grid is an option, but we've chosen not to follow that route for the present; the line charges are low enough not to demand a huge investment in a very large bank of batteries to cover several consecutive days of rain.